mackenzieleach/screwthereview/Reports/Week3StatusReport.md

 ### **Meeting Agenda**
 1. Receive feedback on MVP features and stretch goals from user perspective.
 2. Discuss tradeoffs of maintaining database or utlizing API search.
+3. Discuss and settle into communication cadences for the rest of the quarter.
-4. Feedback on selected technology stack for Screw the Review
+4. Begin thinking about technology stack for Screw the Review and compile a rough draft.

 &nbsp;